pubkey/rxdb/docs-src/contribute.md

 ## Adding tests

-Before you start creating a bugfix or a feature, you should create a test to reprocue it.
+Before you start creating a bugfix or a feature, you should create a test to reproduce it.
 Tests are in the `test/unit`-folder.
-If you don't know where to put your test into, just put it anywhere The maintainer will later move it to the correct position.
+If you want to reproduce a bug, you can modify the test in [this file](https://github.com/pubkey/rxdb/blob/master/test/unit/bug-report.test.js).

 ## Making a PR